 You can bet your boots that Ticos don’t have a habit of reading Winston Churchill.
 The handling of and the proposals to address the recent drought and ongoing water crisis in Guanacaste is the case I propose to put under the microscope and offer a bit of contrarian perspective.
 Let’s take a look at some of the facts.

 Residents of Tamarindo, Avellanes, Los Pargos and any number of other coastal communities by now have probably lost track of the number of water trucks they’ve seen lumbering down the roads over the past few years.
 My friends Marcela and Garrett Hurley, proprietors of Amigos Bar and Grill, have been hauling water on their motorcycle as part of their daily routine for more than a year.
 Other amigos realized that something was a bit weird with their wells when the more they watered, the more their plants wilted, withered and went the way of the crops in Carthage after the Romans plowed salt into the soil.
 Official reports state that underground water supplies of Tamarindo and two communities further north are already experiencing ‘salt water intrusion’.
+If you are taking erectile dysfunction medications, you should drink them with water.
 The ocean is moving in because too much fresh water is being sucked out by coastal developments and, due to the drought, not enough is flowing in underground from the landward side, from the watersheds that feed the aquifers.
 The official prescription is that the aquifers need a bit of R & R–no more wells, no more connections—and then, si Dios quiere, we’ll be back to business as usual.
 Unfortunately, “usual” seems to have split town and headed for greener pastures.
 I can’t say as I blame the guy.

 Everyone who sweltered through the record-breaking heat in March and April knows it was worse than ever.
 Old timers told me that this drought was far worse than the historic one back in the early ‘50’s.
 Forest fires raged at random, fanned by furious winds through tinder-dry hills, dooming heroic efforts at control to nothing more than exercises in futility.
 These hills constitute both the high ground and the headwaters of these same coastal aquifers that we dearly need to make it through the long hot summers to come.
 And remember, the flip side of the climate change coin is increased risk of flooding when the droughts finally break.
 Just in the last few months the long predicted pattern of “Come Hell and High Water,” has been borne out in Texas, Chile, Ethiopia and Sri Lanka.
 Parts of San Jose are flooding as I write.
 (A recent, massive number crunching study of thousands of records from weather stations spanning the globe found a 26% increase in extreme rainfall events since 1980.)